robert-westenberger/knowledgebase/web-development/interviewing/front-end/css-qa.md

 - WAI-ARIA.
 A W3C technical specification that specifies how to increase the accessibility of web pages.
 Even if WAI-ARIA is the ideal solution, I would go with the absolute positioning approach, as it has the least caveats, works for most elements and it's an easy technique.

+# What are some of the "gotchas" for writing efficient CSS?

+Browsers match selectors from rightmost to left.
+Browsers filter out elements in the DOM according to this rightmost key selector and traverse up its parent elements to determine matches.
+So, avoid rightmost(key) selectors that are tag and universal selectors.